gellatio/senseify/README.md

 * Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) and create a new application
 ![Spotify Developer Dashboard](https://i.imgur.com/Km5P230.png)
 * Once you have created your app, click on "Show Client Secret and copy the Client ID & Client Secret to config.json
+* While you have config.json open, you can also choose if you want to have cover art show or not.
+The default is true, but if you wish to turn it off, change it to false
 ![Show the client secret](https://i.imgur.com/OEB4RYN.gif)
 * Now click on Edit Settings on the Spotify Dashboard, and add your redirect URI as one of the whitelisted URI's. (`http://localhost:8080` is the default, the website does not have to work, it just needs a place to redirect to.)
 ![Whitelist the URI](https://i.imgur.com/x9Ykeyh.gif)